Bar Exam Information

 MULTISTATE PROFESSIONAL RESPONSIBILTY EXAM (MPRE)

-Adjunct to the bar exam, some jurisdictions require a passing score on the Multistate Professional Responsibility Examination an ethics test offered three times a year and administered and graded by the National Conference of Bar Examiners.
+Adjunct to the bar exam, some jurisdictions require a passing score on the Multistate Professional Responsibility Examination (MPRE) an ethics test offered three times a year and administered and graded by the National Conference of Bar Examiners.

 Since testing information is subject to change, you should always consult the official NCBE website for full details and specifics.